-The Company manages its market risk exposures using various derivative instruments.
+The Company manages certain market and credit risk exposures using derivative instruments.

 Interest rate contracts are used to minimize fluctuations in earnings that are caused by changes in interest rates.
 Fixed rate assets and liabilities appreciate or depreciate in market value as interest rates change.
 The Company generally uses interest rate swaps, forwards and futures to manage the impact of interest rate fluctuations on earnings.

-Foreign currency forward contracts are used to manage the foreign exchange risk associated with certain foreign currency-denominated (i.e., non-U.S. dollar) assets and liabilities.
-As a result of fluctuations in foreign currencies, the U.S. dollar-equivalent values of the foreign currency-denominated assets and liabilities increase or decrease.
+Foreign currency forward contracts are used to manage the foreign exchange risk associated with certain foreign currency-denominated (i.e., non-u.S. dollar) assets and liabilities.
+As a result of fluctuations in foreign currencies, the u.S. dollar-equivalent values of the foreign currency-denominated assets and liabilities increase or decrease.